Does Semaglutide Make You Tired? Managing Semaglutide Fatigue

 4. Caloric deficit

-Semaglutide helps with weight loss by reducing appetite, which often leads to eating fewer calories.
-While this caloric deficit is essential for shedding pounds, it can also lead to feelings of fatigue, weakness, and brain fog because of less energy intake.
+Semaglutide helps with weight loss by reducing appetite, often leading to fewer calories consumed.
+While this caloric deficit is essential for shedding pounds, it can also lead to fatigue, weakness, and brain fog due to reduced energy intake.

 Caloric needs vary based on factors like activity level, age, and metabolism.
 However, general guidelines suggest that individuals assigned female at birth (AFAB) may require around 2,000 calories per day to maintain weight and 1,500 for weight loss, while those assigned male at birth (AMAB) may need about 2,500 to maintain and 2,000 for weight loss.

 When starting on semaglutide, you may undereat, consuming fewer calories than your body was used to.
-This can affect your energy levels, causing feelings of physical and mental tiredness and affecting your daily functioning.
+This can affect your energy levels, leading to physical and mental tiredness and impairing your daily functioning.

 5. Other underlying medical conditions